regcs/AliceLG/README.md

 [![Donate](https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N2TKY97VJJL96)

 ## About the Repository
-This repository is to provide a beta version of the add-on to a limited group of people for testing purposes only.
-I would like to find and fix the worst bugs before releasing it into the wild and would appreciate if you do not redistribute the provided version.
-The final source code will be published as a public repository on GitHub with the official release of this addon.
+This repository is to provide a beta version of the add-on to anyone who would like to test it.

 Please keep in mind that this beta version of the add-on may contain errors that cause Blender to crash.
 If you find a bug or have any idea for a missing feature, please open an issue in this repository with a detailed description.
 Thank you for your help and have fun blendering your holograms! :)